-- (3) Restoration to safe condition: Nothing in this ordinance shall prevent the restoration of any building or structure to a safe or sanitary condition when required by the proper authorities. - (4) Restoration after damages: Other than primary dwellings, no nonconforming building or structure which has been damaged by fire or other causes to more than fifty (50) percent of its current replacement value prior to the time of such damage may be rebuilt or restored except in conformity with the provisions of this article.
-Current replacement value shall be determined in accordance with current International Code Council construction costs.
-Any value resulting from the location of the property should be attributed to the value of the land, not the structure. - (5) Modifications: Nonconforming structures can be maintained, repaired and modified, provided such maintenance, repairs or modifications do not increase, enlarge or alter the non-conforming structure in any way which increases the structure's non-conformity. - (6) Abandonment: A nonconforming use which has been discontinued for a continuous period of six (6) months shall not be reestablished, and any future use shall be in conformity with the provisions of this ordinance.
+- (b) Non-Conforming Structures Unsafe Because of a Lack of Maintenance: If a non-conforming structure or portion of a structure or any structure containing a non-conforming use becomes physically unsafe or unlawful due to a lack of repairs or maintenance, and is declared by the Zoning Official to be unsafe or unlawful by reason of physical condition, it shall not thereafter be restored, repaired, or rebuilt except in conformity with the regulations of the district in which it is located. - (c) Accessory Structures: Where, at the effective date of adoption or amendment of this Ordinance, a lawful use of structures, or of structures and premises in combination exists involving an individual, permanently-fixed structure with a replacement cost at or exceeding one thousand dollars (\$1,000) or a combination of permanently-fixed structures with a replacement cost at or exceeding four thousand dollars (\$4,000), such use may be continued so long as it remains otherwise lawful provided; - (i) No existing nonconforming accessory structure shall be enlarged, extended, constructed, reconstructed, moved to another location on the property, or structurally altered except in changing the structure to conform with the provisions of the district in which it is located. - (d) Restoration after damages: Other than primary dwellings, no nonconforming building or structure which has been damaged by fire or other causes to more than fifty (50) percent of its current replacement value prior to the time of such damage may be rebuilt or restored except in conformity with the provisions of this Article.
+The current replacement value shall be determined in accordance with current International Code Council construction costs.
+Any value resulting from the location of the property should be attributed to the value of the land, not the structure. - (3) Modifications: Nonconforming primary structures can be maintained, repaired and modified, provided such maintenance, repairs or modifications do not increase, enlarge or alter the non-conforming structure in any way which increases the structure's non-conformity. - (4) Abandonment: A nonconforming use which has been discontinued for a continuous period of six (6) months shall not be reestablished, and any future use shall be in conformity with the provisions of this Ordinance.
+A use shall be considered discontinued or abandoned upon the first day that any of the following events has occurred: (1) the use physically vacates the site, (2) the use ceases to be actively involved in the activity, (3) any lease or contract under which the use has occupied the land is terminated, (4) a request for final reading of water and power meters is made to the applicable utility districts, (5) the business license under which the use operates is not renewed or maintained as required. - (5) Change in use: A nonconforming use shall not be changed to another nonconforming use.

-Ord.
-2710, § 4, 8-13-18)

-(7) Change in use: A nonconforming use shall not be changed to another nonconforming use.
 A nonconforming use which is changed to a conforming use shall not be permitted to revert to a nonconforming use.

 Sec.
-H. Abandoned right-of-way.
+H. Abandoned Right-of-Way.